Ultraviolet spectroscopy reveals a hot and luminous companion to the Be star+black hole candidate MWC 656: Introduction

-In this paper, we combine new high-resolution optical spectroscopy with UV spectra obtained using the Hubble Space Telescope (HST).
-The optical data enable a refined orbital solution and updated constraints on the Be star’s parameters.
-The HST far-UV spectroscopy allows us to search directly for the signature of a hot, luminous companion.
-This paper is organised as follows: In Section~\ref{sec:observations}, we describe the observations and data reduction.
-Section~\ref{sec:binary_orbit_and_disentangling} presents the revised orbital solution, Section~\ref{sec:BeStar} details the analysis of the Be star, and Section~\ref{sec:UV} examines the UV spectra for evidence of a companion.
-In Section~\ref{sec:model} we jointly model UV and optical spectra with a composite binary model.
-In Section~\ref{sec:companion}, we discuss the nature of the companion.
-We place MWC~656 in the context of known post-interaction binaries in Section~\ref{sec:discussion} before summarising our conclusions in Section~\ref{sec:conclusion}.
+In this study we combined new high-resolution optical spectroscopy with UV spectra obtained using the \textit{Hubble} Space Telescope (HST).
+The optical data enabled a refined orbital solution and updated constraints on the Be star’s parameters.
+The HST far-ultraviolet (FUV) spectroscopy allowed us to search directly for the signature of a hot, luminous companion.
+This paper is organised as follows: In Sect.~\ref{sec:observations} we describe the observations and data reduction.
+Section~\ref{sec:binary_orbit_and_disentangling} presents the revised orbital solution, Sect.~\ref{sec:BeStar} details the analysis of the Be star, and Sect.~\ref{sec:UV} examines the UV spectra for evidence of a companion.
+In Sect.~\ref{sec:model} we jointly model UV and optical spectra with a composite binary model.
+In Sect.~\ref{sec:companion} we discuss the nature of the companion.
+We place MWC~656 in the context of known post-interaction binaries in Sect.~\ref{sec:discussion} before summarising our conclusions in Sect.~\ref{sec:conclusion}.